PasteGo/monaco-editor-demo/README.md

 ## Editor

-If you write some simple `javascript` or `typescript` code, you can run it.
+If you write some simple `javascript`, you can run it.

 ![editor](./screenshot/editor.png)